60 UX Cards to Discover Cognitive Biases

 The icons for those categories come from Streamline, in case you where wondering 🙂

-How to use the cards?
+How to use the cards to make better design direction?

 These cards were created for teaching and learning purposes.
 They help team members become aware of their own biases and the different biases they can induce, whether on purpose or not, to users.